Functional Design and Architecture (Second Edition)

 Functional Design and Architecture (Second Edition) by Manning Publications.

 It is a fundamental book about Software Design in Haskell.
-The main idea of this book is to provide a comprehensive source of knowledge, a complete methodology of building real world applications in Haskell.
+The main idea of this book is to provide a comprehensive source of knowledge, and a complete methodology for building real-world applications in Haskell.

 This is the Second Edition of the book.
 Consider scrolling down to the info about the First Edition.

 The book is very practical.
-Application architectures, best practices, design patterns and approaches, — all the information you need to achieve a simple, maintainable, testable code with low complexity and low risks.
-By reading this book, you’ll learn many useful techniques: from the requirement analysis to the implementation of particular subsystems such as SQL and NoSQL databases, multithreading, logging.
-You’ll learn about design principles, application layers, functional interfaces, Inversion of Control and Dependency Injection in Haskell.
+Application architectures, best practices, design patterns, and approaches, — all the information you need to achieve a simple, maintainable, testable code with low complexity and low risks.
+By reading this book, you’ll learn many useful techniques: from the requirement analysis to the implementation of particular subsystems such as SQL and NoSQL databases, multithreading, and logging.
+You’ll learn about design principles, application layers, functional interfaces, Inversion of Control, and Dependency Injection in Haskell.

 It will be useful for software engineers who want to improve their software design skills with a strong relation to many advanced Haskell concepts.